 Showing no signs of slowing down, Daniel then became the first British athlete to win a gold medal on the pommel horse, at the 2010 Birmingham Senior European Championship.
 Whilst attending the 2014 Glasgow Commonwealth Games, Daniel represented Scotland in the gymnastic round.
 He won a silver medal in the team competition and silver in the individual all-around final.

 As a speaker, Daniel reflects upon his highly successful career.
 Passionate, dedicated and knowledgeable, his extensive experience of peak performance makes him the idea sports speaker.
 For corporate audiences, Daniel’s methods for productive teamwork can help to produce high performing teams within your business.

-To book Olympic speaker, Daniel Keatings as the Olympic speaker for your corporate event, function or conference, simply contact the Champions Olympic Speakers agency by filling in our online contact form.
-Alternatively, call a booking agent directly on +44 1509 85 29 27.
+To book Daniel Keatings for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below.